qct/apollo-helm/README.md

 * Deploy Apollo for a single dev environment configuration management on a Kubernetes cluster :heavy_check_mark:
 * Deploy Apollo for customized environment (customization of environment quantity) :heavy_check_mark:

->Tip: By now you can play with the chart for a dev & pro environment deployment.
+>Tip: Now you can use this chart to deploy any of the 4 environments(DEV, FAT, UAT, PRO), or a combination of them.

 ### Screenshots
 ![apollo-dev-deployment](images/apollo-dev-deployment.png)